 - Those that have an interface as similar as possible to your usual operating systems like Windows or macOS.

 So, finding a perfect one, especially for a beginner-friendly Linux distribution, is always a job that requires a lot of time and research.
 Since you are going to start your journey in the Linux world, and you require the best Linux distro for beginners, here are some of the best-chosen ones.

-As you know, one of the greatest feature of Linux distro compared to other popular OS is that you can live boot Linux without installing it to your computer.
-So try out every below-listed distributions and choose the best one according to your need.
+As you know, one of the greatest features of Linux distro compared to other popular OS is that you can live boot Linux without installing it to your computer.
+So try out every below-listed beginner-friendly Linux distributions and choose the best one according to your need.

-Though without further ado, let’s find out best Linux distro for new users:
+Though without further ado, let’s find out the best Linux distro for new users: